Skip to main content

 Network Security Context

-• ETC's primary execution client has not shipped a maintenance release in 21 months — the longest gap since the 2016 chain split
+• ETC's primary execution client has not shipped a maintenance release in 21 months — the longest maintenance gap in the network's history

 • Multiple disclosed CVEs remain unpatched in the current production release